sally9805/Neural-Artistic-Style-Transfer/index.md

 Jiajia Luo  - B.S in Computer Engineering - jiajialuo2018@u.northwestern.edu

 ## Project Introduction

 ### Model
 We have

-### Features
+### Feature Representation
 The style or content representation of an image is measured by the output of a specific layer of the neural network.
 In order to measure the similarity of the style/content of two images, we further define values “style loss” and “content loss” between the processed image and the input images, with less “loss” meaning the images more similar in style and content, respectively.
-Content loss is measured by passing both the synthesized image and the content image through some layers of the model and finding the Euclidean distance between the intermediate representations of those images; while style loss is measured similarly by comparing instead the Gram matrices[1] of the outputs at various layers.
+Content loss is measured by passing both the synthesized image and the content image through some layers of the model and finding the Euclidean distance between the intermediate representations of those images; while style loss is measured similarly by comparing instead the Gram matrices of the outputs at various layers.
 ### Data
 The data set consists of two types of images: style image and content image.
 We collected approximately one hundred representative paintings and selected 40 of them as the style image data set for our project.
 We then assigned them into 8 different categories: xx xx.
 For content images, we include two portraits and two sceneries since we observed that the results might differ when we used different images as content image.
 We applied 40 style image for each content image and we ran 5 iterations of optimization for each pair.
 Hence, we obtained 800 photos in total in out final data set.